-In this article I’m going to do my best and use my personal experience and feedback to give you all the needed information so you can find out the answer to this very common question many people have:
+In this article I’m going to do my best and use my personal experience, feedback and science to give you all the needed information so you can find out the answer to this very common question many people have:

 Is calisthenics better than gym training?

-The short and simple answer is it really depends.
-It depends because different people are looking for different things and both calisthenics or going to the gym have their own benefits and differences.
+It depends because different people are looking for different things and both calisthenics and going to the gym have their own different benefits and differences.

-So without any further ado let’s start with the good stuff…
+So without any further ado let’s begin with this simple but important detail…

 Calisthenics VS Gym – How and why I’m going to compare them?

-That’s why I can give you the best answers and tell you if calisthenics is better than going to the gym or not and in what ways.
+That’s why I’m the right person who can give you the most accurate and real answers that can help you find out if calisthenics is better than going to the gym or not.

 That way we can have a realistic look at every factor.